thegricean/TDTlite/example_project/README.md

 The last line adds the TDTlite directory to your `PATH` so you can run the basic `run` command from anywhere.

+If you just updated your `.cshrc` file, you need to source it in order to actually set the variables:

+`source .cshrc`

+Now, testing whether your environment variables are set should yield a path to the correct location:

+`echo $TGREP2ABLE`

+## Copying the TDTlite example project and setting project specific paths